terraform-mcp-server

 Features

-• Dual Transport Support: Both Stdio and StreamableHTTP transports
+• Dual Transport Support: Both Stdio and StreamableHTTP transports with configurable endpoints

-Caution: The outputs and recommendations provided by the MCP server are generated dynamically and may vary based on the query, model, and the connected MCP server.
-Users should thoroughly review all outputs/recommendations to ensure they align with their organization's security best practices, cost-efficiency goals, and compliance requirements before implementation.
+Caution: The outputs and recommendations provided by the MCP server are generated dynamically and may vary based on the query, model, and the connected MCP client.
+Users should thoroughly review all outputs/recommendations to ensure they align with their organization’s security best practices, cost-efficiency goals, and compliance requirements before implementation.

 Prerequisites